mustafa0x/navgo/readme.md

 #### `routes`

-Type: `Array<[pattern: string | RegExp, data?: any]>`
+Type: `Array<[pattern: string | RegExp, data: any]>`

-Each route is a tuple whose first item is the pattern and whose optional second item is hooks (see “Route Hooks”).
+Each route is a tuple whose first item is the pattern and whose second item is hooks (see “Route Hooks”).
+Pass `{}` when no hooks are needed.
 Navaid returns this tuple back to you unchanged via `onRoute`.

 Supported pattern types: